Supplement: ODE Plugin Explanation¶

 if(!extractor->isCurrentScaled()){

-// Returns true if there have been changes to the scale.
+// Returns true if there is a scale change.

 scale.setOnes();